bubakazouba/tictactoeServer/README.md

 ##GOALS:
 ```
+* play again will be implemented in the following way:
+ when the game ends, the client wi
+*
 * take into account disconnections
+*
 * resume online game(fow now the server will assume that every user has only one game and the client would expect the same, so if there is a game being resumed just ask the server if it has something for u and the server will send it)
 *
 * resume online game Version 2: when the game opens it sends the server it's username and asks it if has any plays waiting on this player,server sends any waiting plays for every game and client updates UI for all of them